Pranithjainbp84/pranithjainbp84.github.io/README.md

 - **Animated Visuals**: Includes relevant animated GIFs and images to make the site more engaging.

 🔧 Technologies Used
-HTML5: For the structure and content of the website.
+- HTML5: For the structure and content of the website.
-CSS3: For styling and responsive design.
+- CSS3: For styling and responsive design.
-JavaScript: To handle animations and interactivity.
-GitHub Pages: To host the website online.
+- GitHub Pages: To host the website online.
-FontAwesome: For icons used in the "Connect" section.
+- FontAwesome: For icons used in the "Connect" section.

 ## 🤝 Connect With Me